pacalet/sab4z/README.md

 ### <a name="BuildHWDepSWDTS"></a>Linux kernel device tree

-SAB4Z comes with a Makefile and a TCL script that automate the generation of device tree sources using the Xilinx hsi utility, the clone of the git repository of Xilinx device trees (`<some-path>/device-tree-xlnx`) and the description of our hardware design that was generated during the hardware synthesis (`$SAB4Z/build/vv/top.runs/impl_1/top_wrapper.sysdef`).
+SAB4Z comes with a Makefile and a TCL script that automate the generation of device tree sources using the Xilinx hsi utility, the clone of the git repository of Xilinx device trees (`<some-path>/device-tree-xlnx`) and the description of our hardware design that was generated during the hardware synthesis (`$ROOT/build/vv/top.runs/impl_1/top_wrapper.sysdef`).
 Generate the default device tree sources for our hardware design for the Zybo:

-    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> cd $ROOT
     Host-Xilinx> XDTS=<some-path>/device-tree-xlnx
     Host-Xilinx> make XDTS=$XDTS dts

-The sources are in `$SAB4Z/build/dts`, the top level is `$SAB4Z/build/dts/system.dts`.
+The sources are in `$ROOT/build/dts`, the top level is `$ROOT/build/dts/system.dts`.
 Have a look at the sources.
 If needed, edit them before compiling the device tree blob with dtc:

-    Host> cd $SAB4Z
+    Host> cd $ROOT
     Host> dtc -I dts -O dtb -o build/devicetree.dtb build/dts/system.dts

 ### <a name="BuildHWDepSWFSBL"></a>First Stage Boot Loader (FSBL)

 Generate the [FSBL](#GlossaryFsbl) sources

-    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> cd $ROOT
     Host-Xilinx> make fsbl

-The sources are in `$SAB4Z/build/fsbl`.
+The sources are in `$ROOT/build/fsbl`.
 If needed, edit them before compiling the [FSBL](#GlossaryFsbl):

-    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> cd $ROOT
     Host-Xilinx> make -C build/fsbl

 ### <a name="BuildHWDepSWBootImg"></a>Zynq boot image

 A Zynq boot image is a file that is read from the boot medium of the Zybo when the board is powered on.
 It contains the [FSBL](#GlossaryFsbl) ELF, the bitstream and the [U-Boot](http://www.denx.de/wiki/U-Boot) ELF.
 Generate the Zynq boot image with the Xilinx bootgen utility and the provided boot image description file:

-    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> cd $ROOT
     Host-Xilinx> bootgen -w -image scripts/boot.bif -o build/boot.bin

 ### <a name="BuildHWDepSWSDCard"></a>Prepare the MicroSD card

 Finally, prepare a MicroSD card with a FAT32 first primary partition (8MB minimum), mount it on your host PC, and copy the different components to it:

-    Host> cd $SAB4Z
+    Host> cd $ROOT
     Host> cp build/boot.bin build/devicetree.dtb build/kernel/arch/arm/boot/uImage <path-to-mounted-sd-card>
     Host> cp build/rootfs/images/rootfs.cpio.uboot <path-to-mounted-sd-card>/uramdisk.image.gz
     Host> sync